GermanGrib/nodejs2025Q2-service/README.md

-## How to Run the Project with Docker
+## How to Run the Project with Docker DEV --WATCH

 1. **Build and start the containers:**